 How can architects and engineers prevent an intruder from gaining access to an office building and injuring employees?
 How can they stop a thief from stealing equipment at a laboratory?
 FSB has a long track record of implementing security measures to protect clients against these and other threats.
 The firm helps clients identify and mitigate their facilities’ vulnerabilities and worst-case scenarios.

-“Security has always been a key consideration for federal and military buildings, but more commercial companies are becoming interested in physical security,” FSB Electrical Engineer J.T.
+“Security has always been a key consideration for federal and military buildings, but more commercial companies are becoming interested in physical security,” FSB’s Director of Electrical Engineering J.T.
 Little said.
 “It’s a growing market – owners want to do everything they can to protect their employees and property.”

 From video monitoring systems, to blast protection, to access control, FSB considers the entire facility, and brings the right combination of physical security strategies to every project.
 The art lies in understanding each tool and applying the appropriate, most cost effective combination of options for every project.

 “It’s important to think about the worst-case scenarios to provide the best security recommendations possible,” Little said.

 Holistic security requires cross-discipline expertise

 Little is one of several at FSB who has developed an expertise within his field in designing secure facilities.
 A cross-discipline design team facilitates coordination between FSB architects, electrical and structural engineers.
 This holistic approach to physical security can influence design choices, so embedded security expertise is ideal for clients from a budgetary standpoint as well as aesthetically.

 When the entire building is considered in designing for physical security, many design elements and decisions can contribute to a safer environment, Little said.